Margaret Oakley Dayhoff: Research

-Based on this work, Dayhoff and her coworkers developed a set of substitution matrices called the PAM (Percent Accepted Mutation), MDM (Mutation Data Matrix), or Dayhoff Matrix.
+Based on this work, Dayhoff and her coworkers developed a set of substitution matrices called the PAM (Accepted Point Mutation), MDM (Mutation Data Matrix), or Dayhoff Matrix.
 They are derived from global alignments of closely related protein sequences.
 The identification number included with the matrix (ex.
 PAM40, PAM100) refers to the evolutionary distance; greater numbers correspond to greater distances.
 Matrices using greater evolutionary distances are extrapolated from those used for lesser ones.
 To produce a Dayhoff matrix, pairs of aligned amino acids in verified alignments are used to build a count matrix, which is then used to estimate at mutation matrix at 1 PAM (considered an evolutionary unit).
 From this mutation matrix, a Dayhoff scoring matrix may be constructed.
 Along with a model of indel events, alignments generated by these methods can be used in an iterative process to construct new count matrices until convergence.

 One of Dayhoff's most important contributions to bioinformatics was her Atlas of Protein Sequence and Structure, a book reporting all known protein sequences (totaling 65) that she published in 1965.
 This book published a degenerate encoding of amino acids.
 It was subsequently republished in several editions.
 This led to the Protein Information Resource database of protein sequences, the first online database system that could be accessed by telephone line and available for interrogation by remote computers.
 The book has since been cited nearly 4,500 times.
 It and the parallel effort by Walter Goad which led to the GenBank database of nucleic acid sequences are the twin origins of the modern databases of molecular sequences.
 The Atlas was organized by gene families, and she is regarded as a pioneer in their recognition.
 Frederick Sanger's determination of the first complete amino acid sequence of a protein (insulin) in 1955, led a number of researchers to sequence various proteins from different species.
 In the early 1960s, a theory was developed that small differences between homologous protein sequences (sequences with a high likelihood of common ancestry) could indicate the process and rate of evolutionary change on the molecular level.
 The notion that such molecular analysis could help scientists decode evolutionary patterns in organisms was formalized in the published papers of Emile Zuckerkandl and Linus Pauling in 1962 and 1965.